SAP-samples/build-codejam/exercises/ex1-SAP-Build-Process-Automation/ex1.2/README.md

 * What is the difference between a process and a process instance?
 * What is the context of a process instance?
+* What is the execution log of a process instance?
+* What types of processes can you imagine building?

 ## Further Study